 Keeping your Linux system up-to-date is essential for security, stability, and accessing the latest features.
-This guide will walk you through updating your Linux distribution using common package managers like apt-get
+This guide will walk you through updating your Linux distribution using common package managers like apt-get, yum, dnf, zypper, and pacman.

-)Debian, Ubuntu, and distributions based on them (e.g., Linux Mint, Pop!_OS) use the apt
+apt-get)Debian, Ubuntu, and distributions based on them (e.g., Linux Mint, Pop!_OS) use the apt or apt-get package manager.

 Update the package list: